Yes. I know. Unfortunately, conference weekend has come and gone.

 But you know that already.
 It’s over and over again at Church, and in the scriptures, and in our minds, and in our hearts… Everywhere.
 Those words that were shared are meant to inspire and uplift, not condemn and discourage.

 All of us have things we need to do better.
 That’s both the curse and the blessing of being mortal.

 Regardless of where we are, be sure to open your hearts.
 Let the words sink in.
 Find hidden treasures as you study the talks over and over.
 Learn personal lessons that are tailored just for you.
 Find power in their testimonies and stories.

 But most importantly, take these messages to heart, and LIVE THEM!

-So that when the Good Shephard calls us, we know His voice, and we will follow Him.
+So that when the Good Shephard calls us, we will know His voice and follow Him.